buckbaskin/formak/docs/designs/rollback_netcode.md

 fraction of the normal time for updates instead of being able to use 80-100% of the time budget.
-Rollback also stresses the state management logic to ensure that all parts of the state are rolled-back and replayed together, so if state management isn’t done carefully some aspects can become desynced (e.g. if audio tracks are replayed out of time with game visuals during rollback).
+Rollback also stresses the state management logic to ensure that all parts of the state are rolled-back and replayed together, so if state management isn't done carefully some aspects can become desynced (e.g. if audio tracks are replayed out of time with game visuals during rollback).

 These rollback downsides are in fact an upside opportunity for FormaK.
 With a